coreexplorer-org/core-explorer-kit/README.md

 - Ensure the volume mount path in `docker-compose.yml` is correct

 **GraphQL `fame` query fails**
-- Check that the hardcoded path in `schema.py` line 142 matches your repository mount point
+- Verify that `CONTAINER_SIDE_REPOSITORY_PATH` in `config.py` matches your Docker mount destination
-- Verify the folder path parameter is relative to the repository root (e.g., `"src/policy"` not `"/app/bitcoin/src/policy"`)
+- Check that the folder path parameter is relative to the repository root (e.g., `"src/policy"` not `"/app/bitcoin/src/policy"`)
+- Ensure the repository is properly mounted and accessible at the configured path

 #### Repository Path in Processing Pipeline